 - The Cuddly Puppy Foundation has an annual operating budget of $100,000 and receives a $25,000 unrestricted bequest from a late donor.

-- Ostrich Place has a unique, 150 year old building that Tyler Perry wants to rent for one week to film portions of his next movie.
+- Ostrich Place has a unique, 150 year old building that Tyler Perry wants to rent for one week to film portions of a movie.
 Perry’s studio agrees to pay $125,000 in rent for that week, which feels like a lot of money to an organization with a total budget of $250,000.

 Example nonprofit windfall policy